 ISL offers opportunities for high school students to travel, learn, and volunteer in a variety of amazing settings.
-We offer versions of both our Community Enrichment and Well Child International programs to high school students.
+We offer versions of our Ecology, Community Enrichment, and Global Health programs to high school students.
+High school students are also able to attend Sports without Borders, and recent high school graduates have the opportunity to enroll for our Gap Year program.
 Teen volunteers are able to engage with another culture in a meaningful way and begin to cultivate a global awareness that will benefit them as they progress from secondary to university education.
-Involvement in a global service experience not only instills confidence, it can be a powerful determinate in setting educational and career goals.
+Involvement in a global service experience not only instills confidence, but it can also be a powerful determinant in setting educational and career goals.

 Who is Right for HS Teams?

 ISL’s High School teams are specially designed for high school students, aged 14-19.
 Since these experiences consist of service and adventure components, participants must be able to withstand long hours out-of-doors in sometimes extreme climates, be willing to engage in manual labor, and be eager to experience awesome outdoor adventures.